How to look for records of... British Army soldiers of the Second World War

 If you locate a document reference whose description matches the details you are looking for, you can request a copy of the record directly from the catalogue.

-Step 2: If you are unable to find a record at Step 1, submit a a Freedom of Information (FOI) application to request a search for and access to the record using one of the following three forms (charges may apply):
+Step 3: If you are unable to find a record at Step 1 or Step 2, submit a Freedom of Information (FOI) application to request a search for and access to the record using one of the following three forms (charges may apply):

 Scots Guards regiment